olgOk/CohortProject_2020/Project_4_Ising_Annealer/README.md

 <p align="center">
 <figure>
   <img src="img/Task3_Energy_vs_radius.png" alt="The results for task 3" align="center">
-  <figcaption>The ground state energy of the hydrogen atom solved using a simulated annealing procedure as a function of the radius.
+  <figcaption> <b>Figure: </b> <em>The ground state energy of the hydrogen atom solved using a simulated annealing procedure as a function of the radius.
 The blue curve is the energy obtained from simulated annealing while the orage line represents the exact energy.
-Both curves overlap. </figcaption>
+Both curves overlap.</em> </figcaption>
 </figure>
 </p>